Import Expenses Directly From Credit Card or Bank

 - Most transactions under $75 are also eligible for automatically generated eReceipts.

 - Only cleared transactions will be shown in Expensify, pending transactions will not be shown.

-- Expensify pulls in expenses once a day, to update immediately go to Settings > Credit Cards > Update.
+- Expensify pulls in expenses once a day, to update manually go to Personal Settings > Credit Cards > Update.

 - When first importing your card, Expensify will bring in the last 90 days of transactions.

 - If you have multiple accounts associated with one banking username, you will be given the option of which accounts to import.

 - If a card is deleted from Expensify, all of the unreported expenses from that card will be deleted from the system.

 - First, make sure that you can log in to your bank’s website.
 Check your username and password to make sure they are correct and that your bank’s website is up and running.
 If you do not have a username and password to access your credit card or bank account online, contact your bank institution for more details.